brendt/stitcher.io/src/content/blogs-for-devs/09-analyse-social-channels.md

 When I had been blogging for around 2 years, a simple thought occurred to me: I had written around 50 posts up until then, and most of them were still relevant today.
 Yet I didn't share the old ones anymore.
 I shared them once in the past, and that was it.
-I had lots of content laying around, and didn't do anything with it anymore.
+I had lots of content lying around, and didn't do anything with it anymore.
 That had to change.

 While tools like Google Analytics give great insights within the context of your site, they give little information about how your content is doing on social channels like Reddit, Twitter or Hacker News.
 Those channels often only result in short hype-spikes, but there's lots of potential audience waiting for your content, they just need to discover it.